Daughters of the Cincinnati: Membership and organization

 Membership was originally limited to women who were descended from a member of the Society of the Cincinnati or of an officer in the Continental Army or Navy who died while in service.
 There were 200 members as of 1923 and the secretary's address was 271 Madison Ave #1408, New York 10016.

 The society has headquarters in New York and its members reside throughout the United States and in many foreign countries.
 All members of the Daughters of the Cincinnati are descendants of officers who were entitled to original membership in the Society of the Cincinnati founded in 1783.

 Scholarships

-For over a hundred years the Daughters of the Cincinnati have raised funds to help hundreds of young women to pay their college tuition.
-Scholarships are awarded to daughters of career military officers in the United States Army, Navy, Air Force, Marines, and Coast Guard.
-Selection is based on both excellence and need.
+Since 1906 the Daughters of the Cincinnati have provided scholarship funds to help hundreds of young women to pay their college tuition.
+Their flagship Military Stars college scholarship is awarded to female dependents of career military officers in the United States Army, Navy, Air Force, Marines, Coast Guard, and Space Force.
+Selection is based on both excellence and financial need.
 The Daughters of the Cincinnati is a 501(c)(3) non-profit organization.